 - Citing insufficient medical proof to support the claim

 - Unreasonable reliance on the Functional Capacity Evaluation Report

 - Citing a peer review from a doctor unfamiliar with your situation

 - Using a registered nurse to conduct a medical review

-Lastly, insurance companies tend to defend their decision at all cost, including litigating the matter with a team of attorney.
+Lastly, insurance companies tend to defend their decision at all costs, including litigating the matter with a team of attorneys.